© Crown copyright 2021

-- checks inbound emails came from where they say they came from using a combination of Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM)
+- confirms the sender’s identity using Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM)

 - tells the recipient’s email service what to do with emails that fail the check

-- asks recipient email services to send back reports of where email is coming from
+- asks recipient email services to provide reports of where email comes from

-- help protect their customers, employees and reputation from cybercrime
+- help protect your users, employees and reputation from cybercrime

 - reduce customer support costs relating to email fraud

-- improve trust in the emails they send
+- improve trust in the emails your organisation sends

-- see the legitimate and fraudulent use of their domains via DMARC reports
+- see the legitimate and fraudulent use of your domains via DMARC reports

 Setting up DMARC